 Let me be blunt: I hate the Victoria Secret commercials.

 Christmas is coming, which means the ever-delightful Dr. Who Christmas Special will be airing—complete with the first-ever female Doctor.
 You go, Jodie Whittaker!
-She’s took over the role with panache and punch when Peter Calpaldi moved on.
+She’s taken over the role with panache and punch when Peter Calpaldi moved on.
 Having seen Whittaker be strong and serious in the first season of Broadchurch, here we get to see her versatility as an actress.
 I was pulling for Idris Elba as the first black actor to lead the Dr. Who cast, but Jodie is doing great as the first female.
 Maybe Idris will be in line for the next regeneration.

 Even though this special episode won’t air until New Year’s Day, for whatever reason, I look forward to it the same way I look forward to classic Christmas shows such as Jimmy Stewart’s It’s a Wonderful Life and Alastair Sim as the best Scrooge in 1951’s rendition of A Christmas Carol.